Jaxelr/Cnsola/readme.md

 For installation via the dotnet install command:

-`dotnet new -i "Cnsola::*"`
+`dotnet new install "Cnsola::*"`

 For the Feedz (mirror) or Myget (pre-release) installations you can specify the source on the dotnet command:

-`dotnet new -i "Cnsola::*" --nuget-source https://f.feedz.io/jaxelr/cnsola/nuget/index.json`
+`dotnet new install "Cnsola::*" --nuget-source https://www.myget.org/F/cnsola/api/v3/index.json`

 Then you can freely create templates by executing the following dotnet command: